dreamfactorysoftware/platform-wiki/project-and-community/our-community/Talk-to-us.md

-We want to make it super-easy for DreamFactory users and contributors to talk to us and connect with each other, to share ideas, solve problems and help make DreamFactory awesome.
+We want to make it super-easy for DreamFactory developers, users and contributors to talk to us and connect with each other, to share ideas, solve problems and help make the DreamFactory Services Platform&trade; awesome.
 Here are the main channels we're running currently, we'd love to hear from you on one of them:

 ## Google Group

 [DreamFactory Google Group] [google-group]

-The DreamFactory Google Group (aka `dreamfactory-user`) is a good first stop for a general inquiry about DreamFactory or a specific support issue (e.g. trouble setting DreamFactory up).
+The DreamFactory Services Platform&trade; Google Group (aka `dsp-devs`) is a good first stop for a general inquiry about DSPs or a specific support issue (i.e. trouble setting up a DSP).
 It's also a good forum for discussions about the roadmap or potential new functionality.

 ## IRC

 `#dreamfactory`

 We're big fans of IRC here at DreamFactory.
 We have a `#dreamfactory` channel on Freenode - stop by and say hi, you can even use [Freenode's webchat service] [freenode-webchat] so don't need to install anything to access it.
-Soon, this channel will be linked to our GitHub - so you can see new issues, merged pull requests and so on as they happen.

 ## Twitter

-[@SnowplowData] [dreamfactory-twitter]
+[@dfsoftwareinc] [dreamfactory-twitter]

 Follow and chat to us on Twitter.